Cancer’s Link to Your Diet

 Other foods and supplements that have proven useful in combating cancer include:

-Alpha-linolenic acid (Omega-3 fatty acid): Omega-3 fatty acids are getting so much attention because the Western diet is so unbalanced with an overabundance of omega-6’s.
+Omega DHA (Omega-3 fatty acid): Omega-3 fatty acids are getting so much attention because the Western diet is so unbalanced with an overabundance of omega-6’s.
 Omega-3’s have a host of health benefits and research is still underway to validate their benefits in combating cancer.

 Beta-carotene: The orange-red plant compounds found in fruits and vegetables are the precursors to Vitamin A, a potent antioxidant that is proving helpful to those with breast and ovarian cancer.